Estate Planning Law Statistics: Top Trends and Insights for [2025]

 • College-educated parents typically leave inheritances averaging just under $92,700 to their families.

 The data shows a clear pattern in how will ownership evolves with different life stages, income levels, and personal experiences.
-Significant differences exist between age groups, highlighting the importance of tailored estate planning education and resources.
+Significant differences exist between age groups, highlighting the importance of tailored marketing and education.

 the most common age to have a will